 The Common Foreign and Security Policy (CFSP) of the European Union was established by the Treaty of Maastricht, that entered into force in 1993, and was further reinforced by later treaties such as the Amsterdam Treaty (1999), the Nice Treaty (2003) or the Lisbon Treaty (2009).

-Since 14 November 2014, Federica Mogherini is High Representative of the Union for Foreign Affairs and Security Policy.
-She chairs the Foreign Affairs Council and conducts the Common Foreign and Security Policy.
+Since 1 December 2019 Josep Borrell Fontelles is High Representative of the Union for Foreign Affairs and Security Policy.
+He chairs the Foreign Affairs Council and conducts the Common Foreign and Security Policy.
 The High Representative is assisted by the European External Action Service (EEAS).

 Among the aims of the Common Foreign Policy are:

 to safeguard the EUs values, fundamental interests, security, independence and integrity;